arfc/osier/paper/paper.md

 # Statement of Need
-There are myriad open- and closed-source energy system optimization models (ESOMs) available [@pfenninger:].
+There are myriad open- and closed-source energy system optimization models (ESOMs) available [@pfenninger:2022].
 ESOMs can be used for a variety of tasks but are most frequently used for prescriptive analyses meant to guide decision-makers in planning processes.
-However, despite the many available models, all of these tools share two important characteristics: Single objective optimization and an economic objective (either cost minimization or social welfare maximization).
-Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models [@pfenninger:2014].
+However, despite the many available models, all of these tools share a fundamental characteristic: Optimization over a single economic (e.g., total cost or social welfare) objective.
+Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models [@pfenninger:2014, @vagero:2023].
+Some studies attempted to incorporate local preferences into energy system design through multi-criteria decision analysis (MCDA) and community focus groups [@bertsch:2016, @mckenna:2018, @zelt2019].
+Although @prina:2020 created a bespoke multi-objective energy model, a flexible and extensible framework has not yet been developed. `osier` fills this gap.

 # Design and Implementation
 In order to run `osier`, users are only required to supply an energy demand time